Artist-in-Residence Ness Lee working in the studio, Residency: October 29, 2019 - January 6, 2020

 - A one-time $2,000.00 CDN stipend;

-- Mentorship from select AGO team members over six-week period, culminating in a presentation of research findings; and
+- Mentorship from select AGO team members over six-week period; and

 - have their practice featured on the AGO X RBC Emerging Artists Program webpage.